top of page

 • 4 min read

-If you’ve ever hit publish on a blog post, shared one pin, and then let it sit quietly on your site, you’re leaving a lot of potential traffic on the table.
+I don’t publish a blog post, share one Pin, and move on.
+If that’s your current approach, you’re either setting yourself up for burnout by writing constantly, or leaving a lot of potential traffic on the table.

 wfhharmony